domfarolino/blog/_posts/2016-7-07-Maximum-Subarray-Study.md

 We can further optimize the solution for $O(1)$ space complexity by realizing that to solve the problem for $A[0 \ldots i]$ we **only** need the value of the last subproblem and no data prior to it.
-This should tell us we can replace the array of subproblems with two variables `maxSum` and `currentSum` where `currentSum` acts as the ever-changing $dp[i-1]$ keeping track of the current maximum subarray ending in $i-1$.
+The other tabulated subproblem answers are useless after they've been used once.This should tell us we can replace the array of subproblems with two variables `maxSum` and `currentSum` where `currentSum` acts as the ever-changing $dp[i-1]$ keeping track of the current maximum subarray ending in $i-1$.
 Every iteration we then